airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 |![Figure_2](https://github.com/airaperez/Portfolio-Projects/assets/110292677/36c16222-e5cc-431c-a476-4d305500cc6d)|![Figure_3](https://github.com/airaperez/Portfolio-Projects/assets/110292677/4e32de36-61a5-4f67-90fa-464b254b169e)|
 |---|---|

-To further examine the pattern of intakes and outcomes, the distribution of both across each month was analyzed.
-Through the plots above, it is more evident that by the number of animals taken in and out of the shelter increases from January to July, and drops significantly by August.
+To further examine the pattern of intakes and outcomes, the distribution of the two across each month were analyzed.
+Through the plots above, it is more evident that the number of animals taken in and out of the shelter increases from January to July, and drops significantly by August.